Resume and Cover Letter in a Cold Email

 Suppose the recruiter hasn’t explicitly asked for your Resume or cover letter but has shown interest in your abilities or background.
 In that case, you can mention that you’d be happy to share your Resume or cover letter if they’d like to see more details about your qualifications.

 For example, you could say something like, “If you’d like, I can send my resume to provide more context on my experience.”
-This approach keeps the conversation open without being presumptive.
+This approach maintains an open conversation without being presumptuous.

 7. Will attaching my resume to a cold email make it more likely that the recruiter will read it?